liberland/Constitution/Liberland-constitution.md

   * **§IV.4(1)** The Secretariat of the Judiciary shall be headed by the Chief Justice of the Supreme Court.
   * **§IV.4(2)** The Secretariat of the Judiciary shall supervise all Agents of the judicial branch of the Public Administration.
   * **§IV.4(3)** No Agent of Law Enforcement shall enter the premises of any Court of the Free Republic of Liberland unless with the express and informed consent of the Secretariat of the Judiciary or pursuant to the Supreme Warrant.
-* **§IV.5.** The Judges of the Courts of the Free Republic of Liberland shall be independent and shall not be removable by any Member of the other branches of the Public Administration.
+* **§IV.5.** The Judges of the Courts of the Free Republic of Liberland shall be independent and shall not be removable by any other branch of the Public Administration.
   * **§IV.5(1)** The remuneration of the Judges shall not be lowered without the express and informed consent of the Secretariat of the Judiciary of the Free Republic of Liberland.
  * **§IV.5(2)** No Judge of any Court of the Free Republic of Liberland shall be arrested for any period whatsoever unless pursuant to the Supreme Warrant or under exigent circumstances where there is a direct threat to others or where vital evidence may be destroyed.
- * **§IV.5(3)** Where a Judge is placed under arrest without the Supreme Warrant, the Chief Justice of the Supreme Court shall be immediately notified about the detainment and shall have the power to order immediate release of the detained Judge; should the Chief Justice of the Supreme Court be the Judge arrested, the most senior Justice of the Supreme Court shall have the power to order the immediate release of him or her.
+ * **§IV.5(3)** Where a Judge is placed under arrest without the Supreme Warrant, the Chief Justice of the Supreme Court shall be immediately notified about the detainment and shall have the power to order immediate release of the detained Judge.
+ * **§IV.5(4)** Should the Chief Justice of the Supreme Court be the Judge arrested, the most senior Justice of the Supreme Court shall have the power to order the immediate release of him or her.
- * **§IV.5(4)** The Supreme Warrant shall be issued by the Chief Justice of the Supreme Court or by at least three Justices of the Supreme Court acting together upon request by the Office of the Public Prosecutor supported by clear and convincing evidence of an alleged offence.
+ * **§IV.5(5)** The Supreme Warrant shall be issued by the Chief Justice of the Supreme Court, or by at least three Justices of the Supreme Court acting together, upon request by the Office of the Public Prosecutor supported by clear and convincing evidence of an alleged offence.
 * **§IV.6.** The Judicial Appointment Commission shall appoint qualified lawyers for the positions of Judges of the Civil Court and the Criminal Court.
   * **§IV.6(1)** The Judicial Appointment Commission shall be composed of nine members appointed or elected for a term of six years:
    * **§IV.6(1)(a)** three members appointed by the Chief Justice of Supreme Court;